ORNL-TechInt/ORNL-TechInt-Page/README.md

 maintaining the same navigation code across 30+ files or finding some way of incorporating a single copy of the code into the 30+ files.

-To address this, I have written a small python script (mkhtml) that understands simple includes and conditionals.
-For example, index.html is generated from index.src, which includes directives like
+To address this, I have written a <del>small python script</del> static file generator (but I didn't know to call it that when I wrote it) called mkhtml that understands simple includes and conditionals.
+For example, index.html is generated from index.src, which contains directives like

     %include('hdrnav.inc')